 A good place to start is by shifting perspectives to view calls as real-time relationships, rather than just another number in the queue.
 If agents use their name when they pick up the phone (and then address the customer by name, as well), you’ll stand out as a company who truly cares.
 It’s these thoughtful touches that’ll take customer satisfaction to the next level and improve retention year after year.

 6. Listen to customers’ concerns

-Once a call center agent is connected to a customer, it’s important for the agent to actively listen as the customer articulates the reason for their call.
+Once a call center agent is connected to a customer, it’s important for the agent to actively listen as the customer articulates the reason for their incoming call.
 Whether they’re upset about something, or they have wonderful things to say about your company, or they land somewhere in between, what all customers want is simply to be heard.

 Call center customer service sets itself apart when agents take a moment to really listen and understand the obstacle or opportunity that’s been presented, and this will ultimately allow them to serve the caller much better in the end.